gsamil/my-learning/udemy-aws-mls-c01/sample_questions.md

 The unique bigrams are “Please call,” “call the,” ”the number,” “number below,” “Please do,” “do not,” “not call,” and “call us.”

+# AWS Sample Question #3

+A company is setting up a system to manage all of the datasets it stores in Amazon S3.
+The company would like to automate running transformation jobs on the data and maintaining a catalog of the metadata concerning the datasets.
+The solution should require the least amount of setup and maintenance.
+Which solution will allow the company to achieve its goals?

+A. Create an Amazon EMR cluster with Apache Hive installed.
+Then, create a Hive metastore and a script to run transformation jobs on a schedule.

+B. Create an AWS Glue crawler to populate the AWS Glue Data Catalog.
+Then, author an AWS Glue ETL job, and set up a schedule for data transformation jobs.

+C. Create an Amazon EMR cluster with Apache Spark installed.
+Then, create an Apache Hive metastore and a script to run transformation jobs on a schedule.

+D. Create an AWS Data Pipeline that transforms the data.
+Then, create an Apache Hive metastore and a script to run transformation jobs on a schedule.

+## Answer

+B – AWS Glue is the correct answer because this option requires the least amount of setup and maintenance since it is serverless, and it does not require management of the infrastructure.
+Refer to this link for supporting information.
+A, C, and D are all solutions that can solve the problem, but require more steps for configuration, and require higher operational overhead to run and maintain.

 # AWS Sample Question #5

 NOTE: For formulas, you can download Model Performance Evaluation.pdf, available in the "Downloadable Resources" lecture in this section.